 What keeps you going with your current food choices?

-After over 25 years of eating this way, I think we can say that success speaks for itself.
+We started eating this way in 1985, so after all these years, I think we can say that success speaks for itself.
 I am going strong, with the same height & weight I had in my 20s, even though at my age, my father was already dead and my mother was deformed by osteoporosis.
 My husband’s doctor told him “If all my patients health was so excellent, I would be out of a job!”